 What I want you to know about eating disorders is…

 An eating disorder is NOT based on how thin you are.
 You cannot physically tell if someone has an eating disorder.
-But yes, some of them may be thin, but most are the normal the weight that they should be at.
-An eating disorder is based on how much time you devote your mind to thinking about food, your body image, and how those thought affect your daily life.
-Also people do NOT have a choice in that matter of having an eating disorder.
-It practically is like a person living inside your brain who takes control over your thoughts, and distorts them.
+But yes, some of them may be thin, but most are the normal weight that they should be at.
+An eating disorder is based on how much time you devote your mind to thinking about food, your body image, and how those thoughts affect your daily life.
+Also, people do NOT have a choice in that matter of having an eating disorder.
+It practically is like a person living inside your brain who takes control over your thoughts and distorts them.
 They cannot just recover by stopping instantly, it takes time.
-There are many type of eating disorders.
+There are many types of eating disorders.
 Anorexia, where the person restricts.
 Bulimia, where the person would restrict if not purge, maybe by binging on food.
-And there's the eating disorder where you binge on food.
-They all have the same symptoms and are treated equally with the same amount of care and are all very life threatening.
+And there’s the eating disorder where you binge on food.
+They all have the same symptoms and are treated equally with the same amount of care and are all very life-threatening.
 But nobody controls if they have an eating disorder or not, it just kind of happens.

 What I want you to know about eating disorders is that Ed does not control your life.

 Day one of embracing company within my mind.

 I wrote this passage in my journal on the first day of my treatment program at the Emily Program,

 It goes: “And so my journey begins, all the flaws and imperfections that I spent years protecting get